 However, sometimes you do have to let go of someone you enjoy working with.
 That was the choice I had to make.
 All of my clients were enjoyable and easy to work with.
-So, I had to resort to considering other factors as I made my recent decisions.
+So, I had to consider other factors as I made my recent decisions.

 How Much Work Do You Do for the Client?

 Look at how much work you are doing for the client.
 Do they provide you with a steady stream of income?
 If you receive regular work from a client, or if a potential client is offering you regular work, that might be a deciding factor.
 Being able to nail down a portion of your income, so that you can count on it each month, can be a real plus.

 On the other hand, it can be important not to come to rely too much on any one client too heavily.
 What happens if they suddenly stop using your services?
 You could find yourself without the income you have relied on.
 Strike a balance between regular clients, and the desire to leave room for other, less regular (but potentially better-paying) projects.

 And, when deciding which clients to cut a couple of months ago, I had to resort to cost-efficiency because I enjoyed working with these clients, and they all offered regular work.
 I consider which jobs are cost-efficient in terms of compensation for the time put in.